tendermint/tendermint/docs/app-dev/indexing-transactions.md

 ```bash
 curl "localhost:26657/block_search?query=\"sender=Bob AND balance = 200 AND match.events = 1\""
 ```
+`match.events` is false by default but note that if it is added to a query, the actual value assigned to it is ignored and the query will match conditions within same events.

 Check out [API docs](https://docs.tendermint.com/v0.34/rpc/#/Info/block_search) for more information on query syntax and other options.